scope_guard and defer: General-Purpose Scope Guards

-In previous chapters, we discussed smart pointers—they manage the "lifecycle of resources" (memory, file handles, sockets, etc.).
-But in real-world engineering, there is another category of scenarios: you need to perform an action when a scope exits, but that action isn't necessarily "releasing a resource."
+In previous articles, we discussed smart pointers—they manage the "lifecycle of resources" (memory, file handles, sockets, etc.).
+However, in real-world engineering, there is another category of scenarios: you need to execute an operation when a scope exits, but that operation isn't necessarily "releasing a resource."
 It might be restoring a global state, committing or rolling back a transaction, logging a message, or notifying a monitoring component.
-This "execute on exit" need is more universal and flexible than resource management, and smart pointers designed specifically for resource management don't cover these scenarios well.
+This "execute on exit" requirement is more common and flexible than resource management, and smart pointers, which are specifically designed for resource management, do not cover these scenarios well.

-A scope guard is a general-purpose tool designed for exactly this need.
-Its core idea is extremely simple: bind a callable to the destructor of a stack object—when the scope exits, it is automatically invoked.
-That's it.
-Plain and simple, but incredibly useful.
+The scope_guard is a general-purpose tool designed for exactly this need.
+Its core concept is extremely simple: bind a callable object to the destructor of a stack object—automatically invoke it when the scope exits.
+It is that simple, and yet that useful.

-The Motivation for scope_guard: Beyond Resources to State Rollback
+Motivation for scope_guard: Not Just Resources, But State Rollback

-Let's look at a real-world scenario.
-Suppose you are writing a configuration modification function that needs to temporarily change the system's operating mode, restoring the original mode when the operation completes.
+Let's look at a real-world scenario: suppose you are writing a configuration modification function that needs to temporarily change the system's operating mode and restore the original mode after the operation is complete.
 If the function has only one return point, manual restoration is fine.
-But if the function has multiple return paths, or if calls in the middle might throw exceptions, manual restoration becomes very fragile.
+But if the function has multiple return paths, or might throw an exception in the middle, manual restoration becomes very fragile.

 return;